UAE Traditional Dress

 In marriages, festivals, or the prestige of royal and vital figures, Bisht is a black robe worn by Emirates over Kandura.
 Bisht is also one of the Uae traditional dresses for men.
 They primarily come in black, brown, or gray tones with a lacy outline of beige or cream.
 Many people mistake winter clothing for Bisht because it’s a layer over Kandura, but it doesn’t.
 Instead, it symbolizes rank and significance: the most coveted soft woolen, handmade Bishts.
 You typically have cotton or polyester when you go to shopping malls and see one storefront.
 Thick ones are cotton or wool, while the luminaries make light ones of linen.

 No matter the reason or place, everybody wore the Bisht in the past.
-Nowadays, though, Bisht is the traditional dress for men, Emirati men wear at celebrations, graduations, and oaths or royalties.
-Bisht is used for weddings by Emirati grooms.
+Nowadays, though, Bisht is the traditional dress for men.
+Emirati men wear it at celebrations, graduations, and oaths or royalties.
+Bisht is also used for weddings by Emirati grooms.
 In the UAE mosques, you will encounter imams who give Bisht during prayer and Friday preachings.

 Others